souvikmondal01/MoVee-Android/README.md

 * [Material Components for Android] - Modular and customizable Material Design UI components for Android.
 * [Android-Image-Slider] - An amazing image slider for the Android.
 * [ReadMoreTextView] - A Custom TextView with trim text.
+* [TheMovieDB API]- provides a fast, consistent and reliable way to get third party data.
 ## App Icon 📱
 <img src="images/logo.png" width="80px" hspace="40">